Genivia/ugrep/README.md

 results.

 **ugrep** makes it easy to search source code.
-For example to find exact matches of `main` in C/C++ source code while skipping strings and comments:
+For example to find exact matches of `main` in C/C++ source code while skipping strings and comments that may have a match with `main` in them:

     ugrep -n -o -e '\<main\>' -f patterns/c_zap_strings -f patterns/c_zap_comments myfile.cpp